Guy smiling and playing piano

 3. ADHD Symptom Checklists

-4. Cognitive or Psychological Testing
+4. Cognitive Testing

 5. Review of History and Documentation